 The beginning of the hike essentially starts in a dry river bed wash.
 Look for a signed path (can be hard to find) on the right to exit the wash.

 The trail will eventually disappear; much of this hike is off-trail and will require certain topography and land formations as landmarks.
 The Kanab visitor center provides a map to do so, though some may feel comfortable with the GPS coordinates as well.

-Aside from the navigation skills required, this hike is relatively moderate, though will prove more difficult in the beating sun.
+Aside from the navigation skills required, this hike is relatively moderate, though it will prove more difficult in the beating sun.

 As I mentioned above, only 20 people are allowed to hike per day: ten walk-in hikers and ten reserved hikers via the online/mail application.

 With the online/mail permit system you choose three possible dates and submit the request along with a non-refundable fee.
 Reservations can be made four months in advance.

 To get to the hike, you’ll drive from Kanab east on Highway 89.
 Then you turn onto House Rock Road, a dirt-wash road that can become impassable if wet.
 Continue for several miles until you reach the Wire Pass trailhead parking lot.
 Make sure to display your parking permit!

 3. South Kaibab Trail, Grand Canyon

 Distance: 3.1 Miles

 Days Required: Day Hike